jusstae/Homelab-Infrastructure-/README.md

 ---

-## Architecture
+## ⚠️ Architecture

-### Current Architecture
+### 🧭 Current Architecture
 The current network setup is designed to work within apartment limitations, where traditional wired infrastructure is not fully available.

 - The ISP modems provides WAN connectivity via WiFi
 - The Raspberry Pi 4 functions as a router running Ubuntu server, bridging WiFi (WAN) to Ethernet (LAN).
 - The Proxmox server connects via Ethernet and hosts virtual machines.
-- A VLAN-aware bridge is used to segment network traffic across different environments.
+- A VLAN-aware bridge is used to segment network traffic across different virtual machines environments.

-### Current Limitations
+### ⚠️ Current Limitations
 - No managed switch infrastructure
 - No VLAN segmentation
 - Limited to single LAN environment